input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/getting-started/run-signer-node.md

 :::

 With this configuration, the proxy will:
-- accept incoming traffic originating from the internal IP of the block-producing machine
+- accept incoming traffic originating from the IP of the block-producing machine
 - accept incoming traffic directed to the listening port of the proxy
 - accept incoming HTTPS traffic proxied to `mithril.network` domain hosts
 - anonymize completely the traffic and avoid disclosing any information about the block-producing machine